raphaelouthier/raphaelouthier.github.io/content/projects/memory_management/mm_1.md

 - DMA16 : primary memory with 16 bits addresses.
 - DMA32 : primary memory with 32 bits addresses.
 - NORMAL : primary memory used by regular software.
-- [HIGHMEM](https://www.kernel.org/doc/html/latest/vm/highmem.html) : not the subject of this article.
+- HIGHMEM : primary memory that cannot be permanently mapped in kernel space.

 Each zone will have its own primary memory allocator.